 In general, it is best to use truncation and stemming in your naive search and in your final search.
 By adding an asterisk (*) to a word stem, you will capture word forms as well.
 In the example above, this would mean searching for "(bird* OR avian) AND (territor* OR aggress*)" which would expand the terms: (1) bird would include birds, (2) territoriality would return territory, territories, and territorial, (3) aggress* would include aggression, aggressive, aggressor, etc. As a general rule, never truncate a word to fewer than 3-4 characters.
 Think about other potential words you could be capturing from the truncated root word.
 For example, if you want articles about cats, you wouldn't want to include cat* in your search to represent both "cat" and "cats" because your search will also capture words like: cation, catheter, catapult, catastrophic, etc...

 Assess how discrete your search is and modify as needed.
 Try running your search in a major database/platform (e.g. Scopus) to see how many hits you get and how relevant they are to your core question.
-The number of hits you get will depend on how broad your question is, but generally speaking, if you get more than 700 for a narrowly defined question or more than 1500 for a broader question, you arent being precise enough and the keywords that litsearchr identifies will not be as relevant because the keyword co-occurrence network will be diluted by irrelevant studies.
-If youre getting too many hits, consult an information specialist to help identify which terms are inflating search results.
+The number of hits you get will depend on how broad your question is, but generally speaking, if you get more than 700 for a narrowly defined question or more than 1500 for a broader question, you are not being precise enough and the keywords that litsearchr identifies will not be as relevant because the keyword co-occurrence network will be diluted by irrelevant studies.
+If you are getting too many hits, consult an information specialist to help identify which terms are inflating search results.

 Resources relevant to writing search strategies: